MuhammadDF/comp423-course-notes/docs/tutorials/rust-setup.md

 ``` bat
 git init
 ```
-- Create a README file and add the following
+- Create a README file and add the following:
 ``` bat
 echo "# Building a Dev Container in Rust" > README.md
 git add README.md